--the debt belongs to a person who lived in your house before you;
+- The amount owed belongs to a person who lived in your house before you

 Some companies will also agree not to disconnect the supply between these times if any of the adults in the household have a severe illness.